Coder731/Portfolio_Project_1/README.md

 - Tried to make a reflection like shine effect occur above the buttons on the navigation bar as well as below.
 However, can only use a single before pseudo-class on a single element.
 - Make buttons rotate, giving the illusion of shifting perspective when user moves mouse.
+- Add light switch to switch from Matrix theme green font on black background to blue font on white background.
+- Add audio to website, with image of an amplifier, switch, and sign asking if user wants to turn the sound on.

 ## Testing